cowboy8625/snack/README.md

 \<|Check which is Less of two items and places bool on top of stack
 \>=|Check which is Greater or Equal of two items and places bool on top of stack
-\<=|Check which is Less or Equalof two items and places bool on top of stack
+\<=|Check which is Less or Equalof two items and places bool on top of stack or|Takes two bools and returns true if one is true and|Takes two bools and returns true if both are true
 \+|Addes top two items on stack and places Result back on stack
 \-|Subtracts top two items on stack and places Result back on stack
 \*|Multiply top two items on stack and places Result back on stack